pyNFFT/pyNFFT/doc/source/index.rst

 OpenMP support**.

-The core interface of the NFFT is provided by the unified class, :class:`pynfft.NFFT`.
-The solver interface is in :class:`pynfft.Solver`.
+The core interface of the NFFT is provided by the unified class, :class:`pynfft.nfft.NFFT`.
+The solver interface is in :class:`pynfft.solver.Solver`.

 A comprehensive unittest suite is included with the source on the repository.
 The suite will be updated as more functionalities get introducted.